Local Law Enforcement Block Grants (LLEBG)

 Eligible Program Entities

-Cities and counties that are determined eligible for these grants are notified by mail as well as posted to the DFA-IGS Website regarding the Availability of Funding and the Request Application (RFA) process.
+Cities and counties that are determined eligible for these grants are notified by mail regarding the Availability of Funding and the Request For Application process.

-Local Law Enforcement Grant Program Funding is based on the allocated funds from the state’s federal awards.
-When the violent crimes ranking is completed by BJA, a standard amount is determined by DFA-IGS.
-Eligible entities are awarded according to the state’s availability of funding.
+Local Law Enforcement Block Grant Program Funding is based on the allocated funds from the state’s federal awards.
+When the violent crimes ranking is completed by BJA, a standard subgrant amount is determined by DFA-IGS.
+Eligible entities are awarded according to the availability of funding.